russmatney/lambda-mp4s-to-timelapse/README.md

-# bosco-files-to-timelapse
+# lambda-mp4s-to-timelapse

-converts files from s3 into a timelapse with endcard and music
+converts a slew of mp4s from s3 into a timelapse with music

 # Usage